Funding Your Conference Attendance

 Sessions that you can highlight to help make your case for using funding to attend the conference:

-For other grant funds you may have, you can modify any of the suggested justifications listed above to fit any grant or categorical funding available for professional development.
+You can modify any of the suggested justifications listed above to fit any grant or categorical funding available for professional development.
 Always link the grant’s goals to the purpose of the conference.

 We also provide a letter you can use to request funding to attend the conference.